What is dengue?

 - sudden hypotension or a fast drop in blood pressure

-- Wear appropriate clothing: light colours, long sleeve clothing, long pants or socks.
+- Wear appropriate clothing: light colors, long sleeve clothing, long pants, or socks.

 - Use insect repellent.
 Those products, which include DEET, claim to be the most effective